bedatadriven/renjin-docs/source/library/execution-context.rst

 Customizing the Execution Context
 =================================

+R code must always be evaluated in the context of a Session, with tracks the global environment, which packages have been loaded, etc.

-Renjin's ScriptEngine implementation provides several ways to customize or limit the context in which R scripts are executed with regard to:
+Each new ``ScriptEngine`` instance has it's own independent Session, and for each Session, Renjin allows you to customize the environment in which the R scripts are evaluated with regard to:

 .. contents::  :local: